-The Buffalo Bill Center of the West offers summer internships providing specialized learning experiences in a museum setting, with options in conservation, education, public relations, and much more.
+Find your true West at the Buffalo Bill Center of the West with a summer internship!
+A student internship with us offers specialized learning experiences in a museum setting, with options in many areas including conservation, education, graphic design, registration, art, and more.

 The Center’s summer internship program provides opportunities for students who want to gain practical museum experience, and to assist students in the development of new or expanded applications for their academic and professional interests.